mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 ### Step 3: Decide whether to print your photo at home or to use a print service.

+I've tried around 8 kinds of lab-printed photos and 10 kinds of inkjet photo paper.
+At the moment, I'm printing mine at home on a Canon Pixma PRO-200 inkjet printer using ProMaster Natural Watercolor Cotton Paper.
+The most important consideration is that the **photo print paper must be compatible with the masking transfer paper**, so you don't tear off the picture trying to de-mask it.

+Your needs may vary.
+Consider:

-**De-masking ("weeding")**: Masking is necessary for upside-down cuts.
+**De-masking ("weeding")**:
-* **Photos from a print service** are very easy to de-mask.
+* **Photos from a print service**: All of the ones I've tried have some kind of coating that makes de-masking easy.
-* **If you use an inkjet printer**, de-masking will be a challenge because transfer paper sticks like glue to inkjet photo paper.
-(You can weaken the transfer paper by repeated application to a piece of scrap photo paper, but it's a very fine line between "strong enough to do its job" and "weak enough to come off without tearing the photo".
-So, **I always end up with a few damaged pieces that need to be replaced**, which I generally do by making a second copy to get a batch of replacement pieces.)
+* **If you use an inkjet printer**: You have to choose the right paper.  **All** of the inkjet papers labelled as "photo paper" I've tried, whether glossy or matte, have been extremely difficult to de-mask.
+Avoid them!
+That's why I ended up using the cotton paper mentioned above.

 **Appearance of edges**: It's nice if the puzzle pieces' edges are less visible when viewing the completed puzzle.
-Inkjet-printed photos have an advantage here over lab-printed photos.
+For all of the papers I've tried, Inkjet-printed photos have a slight advantage here over lab-printed photos.
 (YMMV depending on choices of photo paper.)

-**Appearance of photo**: I prefer matte paper.
-On inkjet printers you can get very nice high-contrast colors on matte paper.
-True matte photos printed at the lab will be lower-contrast.
-If you prefer glossy or satin, then it's not a problem.
+**Finish**:  This is a personal preference.
+I prefer matte paper, not glossy, to avoid glare from overhead lights.
+It also looks more elegant, if you're going to mount the completed puzzle.
+However, true matte photos from the lab ("Fuji deep matte") will have lower contrast.
+The cotton inkjet paper I mention above also has lower contrast, but I think you'll find it acceptable and superior to lab-printed matte photos.

-**Durability**: Lab-printed photos are more resistant to scuffing and scratches.
+**Durability**: Lab-printed photos seem more resistant to wear.
+I didn't test this thoroughly.

-**Convenience**: When you're first learning, expect to make mistakes and need to redo things.
-If ordering from a lab, order more than one copy to save turnaround time.
+**Convenience**:  If ordering from a lab, order more than one copy to save turnaround time when you make a mistake and need to redo something.

+**Photo printer**: If you're assembling a puzzle cut from multiple sheets, make sure your printer gives consistent color from one side of the page to the other—my HP OfficeJet completely failed at this—and from one page to the next.
+(This is why my template includes color bars around the edges.)
+If you're not ready to spend the money on a good inkjet photo printer, try using a lab first.

 ### Step 4: Print the example file (tutorial-print.pdf)